6 Japanese Interview Tips That Will Help You Get The Job

 - “Please tell us about your current job,”

 This is an opportunity to highlight important skills that you have and the kind of work that you do.
-The key word in this sentence is 仕事内容 (within a job), so be sure to talk about what you actually do in your current position, rather than just chatting about work in general.
+The key word in this sentence is 仕事内容 (within a job), so be sure to talk about what you actually do in your current position.

 Your relevant background.